-Higher prices, lower auction volumes and trade policies weigh on short-term PV deployment tariffs from 2022 auctions were 15% higher than in 2021, which discouraged distribution companies (DISCOMs) in poor financial health from signing contracts.
+Higher prices, lower auction volumes and trade policies weigh on short-term PV deployment

 In 2022, India's utility-scale solar PV capacity additions (made up mainly of capacity awarded in auctions) reached a record-breaking 14 GW, accounting for over two-thirds of renewable energy growth in the country.
 For 2023, however, lower auction volumes and supply chain challenges indicate that a slowdown of almost 20% is probable, with a possible recovery in 2024.